4 Facts About PDP-1

 PDP-1: History

-The PDP-1 is the sixth generation minicomputer that employs micro-alloy transistors.
+The PDP-1 is the sixth-generation minicomputer that employs micro-alloy transistors.
 When the PDP-1 (Programmed Data Processor-1) computer went on sale, it marked a significant change in how computers were made.
 It was the first computer designed to interact with the user rather than run efficiently.
 It was also the first computer made by Digital Equipment Corporation (DEC).

-In 1959, a small and relatively new company (founded in 1957) for logic modules and other laboratory equipment, located in an old woolen mill in Maynard Massachusetts, named Digital Equipment Corporation (DEC), decided to built a computer.
+In 1959, a small and relatively new company (founded in 1957) for logic modules and other laboratory equipment, located in an old woolen mill in Maynard Massachusetts, named Digital Equipment Corporation (DEC), decided to build a computer.
 Ken Olsen, cofounder of DEC, remembered: We had a dream of interactive computing.
 Normal computing was considered big, expensive, awesome, beyond ordinary people.
 Interactive computing was exciting and fun, and people could interact directly with the computer.

 Quick Facts